-Microlearning is a popular learning trend that targets a single learning objective and lasts anywhere from a few minutes down to a few seconds.
+Microlearning is a learning trend that targets a single learning objective and lasts anywhere from a few minutes down to a few seconds.
 This type of learning—which can be part of an overall blended learning strategy—is usually designed in a series of high-quality, distilled experiences that are given to learners during a certain timeframe.

 What is microlearning?

-Microlearning experiences, or episodes, are relevant to distributed learning because they often exist in a variety of contexts that may not be found via a learning management system (LMS).
+Microlearning experiences, or episodes, are relevant to blended learning because they often exist in a variety of contexts that may not be found via a learning management system (LMS).
 For instance, episodes may be emailed, shared online, or embedded into a relevant software package.